Overview Of Birth Defect – Myelomeningocele

 Causes Of Birth Defect – Myelomeningocele

-- Spina bifida occulta – the spinal cord and meninges remain in place, and skin usually covers the defect.
+- Spina bifida occulta, a condition in which the bones of the spine do not close.
+The spinal cord and meninges remain in place and skin usually covers the defect.

 - Syringomyelia (a fluid-filled cyst within the spinal cord)